 The Faculty of Law encourages postgraduate students to consider themselves full members of the Faculty, while receiving excellent guidance from the Faculty's academic staff.
 For further details, including admission requirements and application procedures, please see the Faculty of Law Postgraduate Study page.

-The University of Tasmania Law School warmly welcomes international students.
+The University of Tasmania Law School warmly welcomes many international students.
 Today, a great number of students from many Commonwealth countries including Malaysia, Singapore and India undertake their legal studies at the University of Tasmania.
 Many complete their entire law degree at UTAS while others come on an exchange from universities around the world.

 Authorised by the Dean, Faculty of Law